Ciudad de la Paz: Planning and construction

-In the middle of the undeveloped forest, the government plans to build a new city as the future seat of government.
-It will be the headquarters of the president, government, administration, police and military leadership and replace the current capital Malabo.
-The city is being designed to house 160,000–200,000 people, living in an area of 81.5 km^{2}.
+In the middle of the undeveloped rain forest, the government planned to build a new city as the future seat of government.
+It would be the headquarters of the president, government, administration, police and military leadership and replace the then capital Malabo.
+The city was designed to house 160,000–200,000 people, living in an area of 81.5 km^{2}.

-A golf course, a university, and a luxury hotel were finished in 2013 and a six-lane highway is almost complete.
-In planning are government buildings, a financial district and residential areas.
+A golf course, a university, a luxury hotel, and a six-lane highway were finished in 2013.
+Other buildings planned include government buildings, a financial district and residential areas.
 Three bridges and highways have been completed or are under construction.
-There will be a connection between the city and the new airport in Mengomeyen (the home of the president).
-The strategic importance of the port city of Bata will be developed for the neighbouring Gabon and for Central Africa.
-For the highways, huge swaths of forest were cleared and lanes blown up.
-The Portuguese Chamber of Commerce (AICEP) said the city should use renewable energy and be sustainable.
+A connection between the city and the new airport in Mengomeyen was constructed.

-Funding is provided through AICEP Portugal Global.
-The plans come from a Portuguese architectural office.
-The construction work will be supported by China, Poland, Brazil and North Korea.
-Construction faces delays such as, according to unconfirmed reports, President Obiang ordered a building to be moved because he did not like the view.
-Additionally, all materials are imported.
+Funding for construction was provided through AICEP Portugal Global.
+The plans came from a Portuguese architectural office.
+The construction work was supported by China, Poland, Brazil and North Korea.
+Construction faced delays such as, according to unconfirmed reports, President Obiang ordering a building to be moved because he did not like the view.
+Additionally, while many specialized components were imported, the city’s foundational construction relied heavily on locally sourced materials.
+This was made possible by the establishment of domestic quarrying operations, which provided high-quality stone and aggregates essential for infrastructure and large-scale development within the Oyala region.

-Urban design
+Design

-The city was designed by the Portuguese urban architecture FAT – Future Architecture Thinking.
+The city was designed by the Portuguese urban architecture firm FAT – Future Architecture Thinking.
 Estimates of its ultimate population size have been revised from 65,000 initially to between 160,000 and 200,000.

-The city will be built on an area of 8,150 hectares (81.5 km^{2} or 20,100 acres).
-According to FAT, the Djibloho project "combines modernity and respect for the cultural roots of the country, promoting local identity and the richness of the ecosystem in which it operates, prioritizing sustainability in the most varied aspects" stressing that "this project aims to create the first global capital entirely dependent on renewable and sustainable energy."
+The city was built on an area of 8,150 hectares (81.5 km^{2} or 20,100 acres).

 Progress

-In 2021, a video sponsored by the China State Construction group, which is part of the building consortium, showed what appeared to be an overpass of completed, but not yet functioning, highways to Oyala, Bata, Mongomo and Mengomeyén airport.
-The video continued showing viewers around parts of the new city, where work on a six-storey cylindrical tower-building for the ministry of infrastructure remained partly built, and most other structures appeared far less advanced.
+In 2021, a video sponsored by the China State Construction group, which is part of the building consortium, showed what appeared to be an overpass of completed, but not yet functioning, highways to Ciudad de la Paz, Bata, Mongomo and Mengomeyén airport.
+The video continued showing viewers around parts of the new city, where work on a six-story cylindrical tower-building for the ministry of infrastructure remained partly built, and most other structures appeared far less advanced.

 However, 2022 videos show two glass towers, the gateway to the campus of the Afro-American University of Central Africa, several administrative style buildings and the Grand Hotel Djibloho all appearing functionally complete.
-The 380-room hotel has a golf course, wellness centre and facilities for conferences as large as 1200 people, though its own website describes itself as being surrounded by tropical forest, which suggests that it is not in the heart of a city.
+The 380-room hotel has a golf course, wellness center and facilities for conferences as large as 1200 people, though its own website describes itself as being surrounded by tropical forest, which suggests that it is not in the heart of a city.